-Because television and movies are the dominant narrative art forms of the twenty-first century, it is likely that each of us has spent more hours watching TV and movies than reading prose fiction.
+Because television and movies are the dominant narrative art forms of the twenty-first century, most students have spent more hours watching TV and movies than reading novels.
+The Great Writers are Great Readers assignment makes that much clear.

-Consequently, as young writers we often write in a very cinematic style—our narrators are omniscient and can be everywhere, and yet cannot see into the characters’ heads.
-This remote psychic distance is the point of view of a camera.
+Consequently, young writers often write in a very cinematic style — narrators are omniscient and can be everywhere, and yet cannot see into characters’ heads.
+The psychic distance is very remote, like the point of view of a camera.

-To succeed as authors of novels and short stories, we need to overcome the influence of TV and movies, close the psychic distance in our stories, and use techniques available to prose authors that are not available to screenwriters.
-This assignment will help you recognize how limited the camera's POV is, and how versatile the third-person limited can be.
+Control of psychic distance sets great writers above mediocre ones.
+Students need to overcome the influence of TV and movies, close the psychic distance in their stories, and use techniques available to prose authors that are not available to screenwriters.
+This assignment helps them recognize how limited the camera's POV is, and how versatile the third-person limited or first person POV can be.

-Your completed piece should be between 6-8 pages long and should end when the scene ends.
-In other words, don’t just stop when you hit 6 pages.
+The completed piece should be at least 6 pages long and should end when the current scene ends.
+In other words, the student should not just stop when they hit 6 pages.